anomaly/Doko/README.md

 - `yarn build` - Builds the app for Chrome production to the `build` folder.
 - `yarn build:firefox`   - Builds the app for Firefox production to the `build` folder. (includes required `id` in manifest)

+- `yarn zip` - Create an archive from the build directory named `Doko.zip`.
+The archive will be located in the dist directory

 > Note: both builds build to the same directory, so do one at a time

 ## Getting help